milandnk/esp_training/README.md

 # esp_training
-Here’s a well-structured GitHub repository for a ESP32 training
+Here’s a well-structured GitHub repository for a ESP32 Controller training